 10. Dairy

-We’re not advocating dairy as food but will mention it because it is ubiquitous worldwide.
-Dairy, commonly produced from a lactating cow, is intended to rapidly strengthen and enlarge a calf.
-Unsurprisingly then, dairy (and its byproducts) contain a high amount of fat calories, and nutrients.
+Dairy, commonly produced from a lactating cow, is intended to strengthen and enlarge a calf rapidly.
+Unsurprisingly, dairy (and its byproducts) contain a high amount of fat, calories, and nutrients.
 Yet, dairy also causes inflammation and bloating for many, plus there is the issue of animal welfare.
 You’ll have to decide if it makes sense.
+Although we’re not advocating dairy as food, it is ubiquitous worldwide as a source of food and comfort.

-We suggest organic whole milk powder, organic cheese powder, and organic butter powder if you consume dairy.
+If you consume dairy, we suggest looking for backpacking meals made with organic whole milk powder, organic cheese powder, and organic butter powder.
 Ghee is another option to consider because it requires no refrigeration.
-When it comes to cheese, certain flavors pack a lot more calories than others: Gruyere, Parmesan, and Manchego.
+Regarding cheese, certain flavors pack more calories than others: Gruyere, Parmesan, and Manchego.
+We do not recommend packing hard cheeses for races when the temperatures are hot unless you plan to consume them within the first day or two.

 Calorie Density of Cheese Powder